Social media marketing trends to watch in 2021

 While not a ‘trend’ or something you would callously class as a ‘marketing strategy’, there’s a rising social consciousness toward what should have already been centre stage – inclusion and diversity in media.

-Representing an array of people and identities which accurately reflects the spectrum of people in our society should be displayed by all businesses.
+All businesses should display an array of people and identities which accurately reflects the spectrum of people in our societies.

 When you’re considering including photos and videos of people in your social media marketing, try and do a little better than focusing on a particular race or gender.
 Your target audience is more diverse than you might realise.